Wologman/Mental_Health/00_Effective Remote Work Habits.md

 5. Distractions are excluded from consciousness. -- Work on eliminating distractions, but once the flow is achieved this is less of a barrier, I'll find it easier to stay away.
 6. There is no worry of failure.  -- Build my confidence
 7. Self-consciousness disappears.  -- Don't seek validation from others
-7. The sense of time becomes distorted.  -- Yip, this is familair, time to be back there!
+7. The sense of time becomes distorted.  -- Yip, this is familiar, time to be back there!
 9. The activity becomes autotelic (having an end or purpose in itself) -- Chose challenges I'm passionate about, to the extent I can.
-The rest of the time remember it's all about the effort, not the result
+The rest of the time, remember it's all about the effort, not the result

 ### Goals & Motivation
 - Chose work that has meaning to me, and only me.
 Don't care about how others see me.
 I'm a fckng badass, I'm forging my own path.